For those who are counting, there are 51 days until March 20, the first day of spring.

 The last time it was above freezing in York was Jan.
 20. That seven-day stretch is the longest freeze since 2003, said Paul Head, a meteorologist with the service.

 The blame for the below average temperatures is the polar vortex sitting over Canada, funneling air down into the lower 48 states east of the Rocky Mountains.

 The trend usually lasts for about three weeks, Head said, and York County should "probably" have seen the worst of this blast's cold by the weekend.

 Friday is the earliest the temperature could break freezing, with a high near 32 degrees.
-There's a chance of snow and rain Saturday, with a high near 36.
-And Sunday will bring the warmest weather in more than a week, with a high near 39.

 But it could be worse.

 The Associated Press is reporting below-zero high temperatures for many parts of the Midwest, where this year's Arctic blasts have left residents perhaps even more winter-weary than York.